 A Board of Directors is elected every year at the Annual General Meeting to manage the affairs of the Company.
 All Owners are encouraged to participate and may submit their name for election to the Board prior to the AGM.
 Within the Board of Directors, individuals are nominated to manage maintenance, gardening, accounts and painting.
 Please consult the web site for current slate of Directors and portfolios.
 All members serve voluntarily on the Board and the positions are unpaid.

 Southdown Farm is a unique development in that each unit enjoys a private garden area specific to that unit but each building is in reasonably close proximity to the next.
-Ordinary neighbourhood noise is expected but continually barking dogs, loud stereos, noisy outdoor parties and screaming children is not acceptable.
+Ordinary neighbourhood noise is expected but continually barking dogs, loud stereos and noisy outdoor parties is not acceptable.
 Residents experiencing problems with noise should consult the Southdown Farm Directory and contact the neighbour and make their complaint directly.
 Please remember – Board members are not policemen and should not be expected to settle conflicts between neighbours.
 If agreement cannot be reached amicably, the matter may then be sent to the Board.

 The repair and painting of all exterior unit walls and roofs is done on an “as needed” basis and by phase.
 The painting is arranged and monitored by a property consultant, hired by the Board.
 Shutters, doors and windows are the responsibility of Owners.
 In order to maintain a uniform look throughout the property, Owners are required to use PVC replacement shutters, doors and windows.
 Owners wishing to keep wooden shutters and windows will be charged extra at ten per cent over the cost price for labour and material.
 Cedar doors are the responsibility of the Owner but must be maintained on a regular basis and if they are not maintained and fall into disrepair, Owners will be asked to replace them.
 If the Board requests an Owner to replace shutters and/or windows prior to the painting of the unit and the replacement is not carried out in a timely manner, the Board will make such replacement as necessary and bill the Owner’s maintenance account accordingly at ten per cent over the cost price.